Find Leads, how to submit a clean Apollo search URL.

 Pick up your leads in Find Leads

-Within 24-72 hours, open /dashboard/find-leads.
-You'll see the run in Your searches with a green checkmark and a View Leads button.
+Most requests are ready in 24-48 hours.
+If the sourcing queue runs longer, open /dashboard/find-leadsto check the run in Your searches.
+Completed runs show a green checkmark and a View Leads button.
 Click it to open the Google Sheet, or click Save to list to drop the leads straight into a contact list you can use in a campaign.

 What to say to Ciela